blepping/comfyui_jankhidiffusion/README.md

 **Time mode**: You can set a range when the node is active.
 May be `percent` (1.0 is 100%) - however note that this is based on sampling percentage completed and _not_ percentage of steps completed.
 You may also specify times using `timestep`s or raw `sigma` values (I recommend using percentages normally).
-Start and end time properties should be specified using the mode you choose.
+Start and end time properties should be specified using the mode you choose. *Note*: Time mode only controls the format you enter start/end times with, it doesn't change the behavior of the nodes at all.
+If you don't know what timesteps or sigmas are, just use `percent`.

 **Blocks**: A comma separated list of block numbers.
 Input blocks are also known as down blocks, output blocks are also known as up blocks.
 SD1.5 and SDXL at least also have one middle block.
 For visualizing when blocks